ShaneCurcuru/mutualaidarlington.org/index.md

 ### Need Your Help

 I'm [actively looking for collaborators](https://menotomymatters.com/howto/covid-organize/) to help turn this site into a master jump-off point to better publicise the many different volunteer groups and efforts in Arlington.
-Read about my [ideas for this site over on MenotomyMatters](https://menotomymatters.com/howto/covid-organize/), my Arlington-focused blog.
+Read about my [ideas for this site over on MenotomyMatters](https://menotomymatters.com/howto/covid-organize/), my Arlington-focused blog and [see the CONTRIBUTING guide](https://github.com/ShaneCurcuru/mutualaidarlington.org/blob/master/CONTRIBUTING.md).

 ## Credits